jlewiskilgore/timestamp-microservice/README.md

 # FCC Backend API Project - Timestamp Microservice

-This is a project using D3.js to create a Map of Meteorites landed that is displayed on a world map.
+This is a project to create a microservice API to return the natural timestamp and unix timestamp of a given date query parameter.

 Requirements: